Equity Release Pitfalls

 When you release equity from your home at a younger age, the interest will accrue over a longer period.

-If you choose not to make any interest repayments during the life of your loan, you could end up paying back more in interest than your initial loan.
+If you choose not to make any interest repayments during the life of your loan, you or your estate could end up paying back more in interest than your initial loan.

 Your age will also affect the amount you can borrow and the fixed interest rate you can secure.